 4.9 There are other familial issues that can have a detrimental impact on children.
-We work with other agencies in line with Keeping Children Safe in Education (September 2019) to support children and families in the following circumstances:
+We work with other agencies in line with Keeping Children Safe in Education (September 2020) to support children and families in the following circumstances:

 - Children facing the court procedures and/or children in the court system;

 - Children with family members in prison;

 - Children who are homeless.

+- Children who need a social worker.